Vestibular Neuritis and Labyrinthitis

-This process of recovery is called compensation and is achieved by the brain by using other senses, adjusting vestibular activity within the vestibular nuclei and a number of other neural activities.
+This process of recovery is called 'vestibular compensation' and is achieved by the brain by adjusting vestibular activity within the vestibular nuclei, using other senses, and a number of other neural activities.
 Compensation is the norm, however, there are certain circumstances where it fails to be completed and the patient is left with residual symptoms.
 Elderly patients, patients on drugs or with other diseases that affect mobility may not ever make a full recovery and even patients who appear to have made a complete recovery may still experience symptoms at a later date if they become ill, start medication or become over fatigued.

 Note: the vertigo of labyrinthitis and vestibular neuritis lasts for days or weeks.
-This is in distinction to Ménière's vertigo that lasts hours or a day and BPPV which lasts seconds.
+This is in distinction to Ménière's vertigo that lasts hours or a day, and that of BPPV which lasts seconds.

 What is the difference between these two diseases?
 Labyrinthitis is a disease of the whole labyrinth.
 Thus, since the labyrinth contains the neuroepithelia of hearing as well as balance, the patient suffers balance and hearing symptoms: vertigo, deafness and tinnitus.

 Vestibular neuritis is a disease of the vestibular nerve and, therefore, only causes vertigo.